amksperling/RailGunDuckies/README.md

 - Automated mode actually makes a nice attempt to hit balloons.
 (The specification doesn't say whether automation requires hitting balloons or not!)

 - 3 levels of difficulty!
 Adjusting gun power is really helpful on hard mode.

+- added a global camera to fully appreciate the world (control with arrow keys)

 - Extra keys implemented:
 	- 'f' toggles fullscreen mode